opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 Parameter | Description
 :--- | :---
 `detector_id` | The ID of the detector used to fetch alerts.
 Optional when the `detectorType` is specified.
 Otherwise required.
 `detectorType` | The type of detector used to fetch alerts.
-Optional when the `detectorId` is specified.
+Optional when the `detector_id` is specified.
 Otherwise required.
-`sortOrder` | The order used to sort the list of findings, either `asc` or `desc`.
+`sortOrder` | The order used to sort the list of findings.
+Possible values are `asc` or `desc`.
 Optional.
 `size` | An optional limit for the maximum number of results returned in the response.
 Optional.

 ### Example request